bassem-elsodany/mcp_excel_server/mcp_article.md

 # 🚀 Revolutionizing AI-Excel Integration: The MCP Protocol and My Excel MCP Server

 *Imagine a world where your AI assistant can seamlessly work with your Excel files, just like a human colleague sitting next to you.
 No more copy-pasting, no more manual data entry, no more switching between applications.
-This isn't science fiction—it's happening right now, thanks to the Model Context Protocol (MCP) and my powerful Excel MCP Server.*
+This isn't science fiction, it's happening right now, thanks to the Model Context Protocol (MCP) and my powerful Excel MCP Server.*

 ---

 ## 🌟 What is MCP?
 The Universal Language for AI

-Think of MCP as the **"USB-C for AI applications"**—a standardized protocol that allows AI models to connect to any data source or tool with the same ease you plug in your phone charger.
+Think of MCP as the **"USB-C for AI applications"** a standardized protocol that allows AI models to connect to any data source or tool with the same ease you plug in your phone charger.
 But what makes MCP truly revolutionary?

 ### The Problem MCP Solves